viamrobotics/docs/docs/tutorials/services/navigate-with-rover-base.md

    {{<imgproc src="/tutorials/navigate-with-rover-base/leo-in-office.png" resize="500x" declaredimensions=true alt="Leo rover that is navigating using the navigation service in a robotics lab.">}}

-2. **A movement sensor with GPS position, compass heading or orientation, and angular and linear velocity readings**
+2. **A movement sensor with GPS position, compass heading, and angular and linear velocity readings**

    We used three movement sensors to satisfy these requirements: